mrjakah/PTWS/README.md

 * Seasons that change the temperature
 * Snow based on temperature and current overcast
 * Time accleration
+* 64bit compatibility.

 #### To-do List
 * ~~Add Persistent weather~~
 * ~~Configure seasons based on months~~
-* Make the seasons affect more than the temperature
+* ~~~Make the seasons affect more than the temperature~~ <~ Not sure if im gonna do that
+* Get a simple message out to players when body temperature drops below "?"
+* Season change message or toast..
+* Some kind of heavy storm with thunder or nuclear storm.
+* Rework the configuration to include min/max value's for certain weather types/months.
+* Add a little more debug information..
-* ????
+* **Open to suggestions...**

 ## Installation